wmougharbel/42-FdF/README.md

 To begin working on FdF, follow these steps:

-    Clone the repository to your local machine: git clone https://github.com/yourusername/FdF.git
+    Clone the repository to your local machine: git clone https://github.com/wmougharbel/FdF.git

     Navigate to the project directory: cd FdF

     Compile the project: make

-    Run the program with a heightmap file: ./fdf [filename]
+    Run the program with a heightmap file: ./fdf test_maps/filename.fdf

     Explore the 3D landscape and experiment with the available features.